mesosphere/dcos-docs-site/pages/1.12/deploying-services/marathon-on-marathon/advanced/index.md

 To allow executing tasks as a different Linux user, replace `nobody` with that user's Linux user ID.
 For example, to launch tasks as Linux user `bob`, replace `nobody` with `bob` below.

-Note that the `nobody` and `root` users exist on all agents by default, but if a custom `bob` user is specified it has to be manually created (using the `adduser` or a similar utility) on every agent that tasks can be executed on.
+Note that the `nobody` and `root` users exist on all agents by default; if a custom user `bob` is specified, then the user `bob` will need to be manually created on every agent on which tasks can be executed (e.g. using the Linux `adduser` or a similar utility).

 ```bash
 dcos security org users grant ${SERVICE_ACCOUNT_ID} dcos:mesos:master:task:user:nobody create --description "Tasks can execute as Linux user nobody"